alkreb/wolf-pack-tracker-au24/docs/getting-started.md

 layout: page
 ---

-# Getting started tutorial
+# Getting started

 These are the steps you must do before you can run the tutorial for the **Wolf Pack Tracker**.

 Expect this preparation to take about 20 minutes to complete.

-## Preparing for the tutorials
+## Preparing to use the Wolf Pack Tracker API

-To complete the tutorial, you need the following.
+To use the API, you need the following.
 You might want to open the links in separate browser tabs before you start installing the software.

 * A [GitHub account](https://github.com)